-Searched for “How Long Does Alcohol Stay in Your System Breathalyzer”?
+How Long Does Alcohol Stay On Your Breath?
+Searched for "How Long Does Alcohol Stay in Your System Breathalyzer"?
 How Long Does Alcohol Stay in Breath?
 Alcohol Rehab Inpatient Treatment Near Me.

 You may be worried about how long does alcohol stay on your breath?
-Motorists can be stopped and required to take a breath test by police at the scene of a road traffic accident, if a police officer suspects a motorist may be driving under the influence of alcohol, or if a motorist commits a moving traffic offense.
+Motorists can be stopped and required to take a breath test by police at the scene of a road traffic accident if a police officer suspects a motorist may be driving under the influence of alcohol or if a motorist commits a moving traffic offense.

 According to the National Highway Traffic Safety Administration , every day:

 - About 32 people in the United States die in drunk-driving crashes — that’s one person every 45 minutes